EDUCBA

 • A great starting point for people wanting a peek inside the world of risk management.

-• This book will provide the reader with a strong and reliable foundation for a successful risk management career.
+• This book will give readers a strong and reliable foundation for a successful risk management career.

 Book #8: Risk Management and Financial Institutions